Day of the Dead in San Gabriel Etla: Fiesta + Parade

 WHAT YOU’LL DO

-Our Day of the Dead experiences connect you with local families from indigenous communities where you can live the ancestral traditions of Oaxaca.
-Far away from the glamor of Day of the Dead festivities in the downtown area, each community celebrates their deceased ancestors through distinct traditions.
-However, the overall vision and spirit of this unique celebration remains the same.
-We wait for the return of the souls of our loved ones who have passed on, as they embark on their journey to the land of living to spend time with their families and loved ones.
-Our ancestors come back to indulge in the essence of all of their favorite food and drink, which has been placed on families’ altars in their honor.
+Join us for a Día de los Muertos experience that connects you with a local family from an indigenous community, where you can live the ancestral traditions of Oaxaca.
+Far from the glamour of Día de los Muertos festivities in the city center, each community celebrates their deceased ancestors through distinct traditions.
+However, the general vision and spirit of this unique celebration remain the same.
+We await the return of the souls of our departed loved ones as they embark on their journey to the land of the living to spend time with their families and loved ones.
+Our ancestors return to enjoy all their favorite food and drinks, which are placed on family altars in their honor.

-San Gabriel Etla is a small community with approximately 500 inhabitants situated in the municipality of San Juan Bautista Guelache.
-Here, local families will welcome us into their homes to live their unique cultural customs and Day of the Day rituals.
-On November 1st, the spirits of our ancestors are amongst us.
-They have crossed through the portal from the underworld into the world of the living to honor us with their presence.
-In San Gabriel Etla the community prepares a grand celebration.
-It’s going to be a party!
+Join us in San Gabriel Etla, a small community of about 500 inhabitants located in the municipality of San Juan Bautista Guelache.
+Here, the local family will welcome us into their home to experience their unique cultural customs and Día de los Muertos rituals.
+On November 1st, the spirits of our ancestors are among us.
+They have crossed the portal from the underworld to the world of the living to honor us with their presence.
+In San Gabriel Etla, the community prepares a grand celebration.

-Our day begins at a local family’s home in this majestic town rarely visited by tourists.
-Here we will begin our Day of the Dead experience with a small welcome circle, present ourselves and elaborate a small ritual in memory of our loved ones who have passed on.
-We will also construct our very own altar with all of the necessary seasonal ingredients such as papel picado, flowers, candles, fruits, copal and much more!
+Our day begins at the home of this local family in this majestic town, rarely visited by tourists.
+Here, we will begin our Día de los Muertos experience with a small welcome circle.
+We will introduce ourselves and perform a small ritual in memory of our departed loved ones.
+We will also create our own altar with all the seasonal ingredients necessary, such as papel picado, flowers, candles, fruits, copal, and much more!

-We will visit the ‘camp santo,’ a sacred field of marigold flowers in the community where we will create our very own bouquet to honor our ancestors as the sun sets on the Oaxaca valley.
-We will take our bouquet of flowers to the San Gabriel cemetery where we will leave a small offering for our loved ones.
+We will visit the “campo santo,” a sacred field of marigold flowers in the community, where we will create our own bouquet to honor our ancestors as the sun sets over the Oaxaca Valley.
+We will take our flower bouquet to the San Gabriel cemetery, where we will leave a small offering for our loved ones.

-The festive ambiance in the community will start to become apparent once we leave the cemetery.
-As mezcal begins to flow in the streets and fireworks light up the sky, we will walk to our local host family’s home where we will share a traditional dinner.
-At this time, the souls of our ancestors who have passed will also be indulging in the food, drink, and offerings we have left for them on the altar.
+The festive atmosphere of the community will start to become evident as we leave the cemetery.
+As mezcal begins to flow through the streets and fireworks light up the sky, we will walk to the home of our local host family, where we will share a traditional dinner.
+At this moment, the souls of our departed ancestors will also enjoy the food, drinks, and offerings we have left for them on the altar.

-After these intimate experiences with our local host family, we’ll travel to the community church to wait for the arrival of the dead and celebrate together.
-At the church, in the blink of an eye, neighbors, children, grandparents excitedly await the arrival of their ancestors’ souls (tonallí).
-The local town band will be performing traditional banda music, with the central plaza quickly filling up with dancing, costumes and drinks.
-The celebration of Day of the Dead does not mean that Mexicans do not fear death, but it is the joy that our deceased return to the land of the living annually to spend time with us.
-Between Mexicans we commonly say, “someone only dies when they are forgotten by their loved ones.”
+After these intimate experiences with our local host family, we will travel to the community church to await the arrival of the departed and celebrate together.
+In the church, in the blink of an eye, neighbors, children, and grandparents excitedly await the arrival of the souls of their ancestors (tonallí).
+The local village band will play traditional brass band music, and the central square will quickly fill with dancing, costumes, and drinks.
+Día de los Muertos celebrations do not mean that Mexicans fear death, but rather it is the joy that our departed ones return annually to the land of the living to spend time with us.
+Among Mexicans, we commonly say, “someone only dies when they are forgotten by their loved ones.”
 We never forget to honor our ancestors.

-During this celebration in the community, feel free to dance, make friends and learn about the people surrounding you because together we will be going to another home where the mezcal, dancing and sharing continues.
-At this home, we will be accompanied by a small local theater group called El Cuadro.
-Their shows usually involve local gossip about certain corrupt politicians alongside vibrant song and dance.
+During this celebration in the community, feel free to dance, make friends, and get to know the people around you because together we will go to another home where mezcal, dancing, and sharing will continue.
+At this house, we will be joined by a small local theater group.
+Their performances often include local gossip about certain politicians along with vibrant songs and dances.

-To end our night we will join the exuberant Day of the Dead parade which occurs in San Agustín Etla.
-Local orchestral bands travel from far and wide in order to have the opportunity to participate in this massive muerteada!
-Exquisite food stands, elaborate costumes, dance and much more await you as we honor the spirits amongst us until sunrise!
+To end our night, join us for the exuberant Día de los Muertos parade.
+Local brass bands travel from far and wide for the opportunity to participate in this grand procession!
+Exquisite food stalls, elaborate costumes, dances, and much more await you as we honor the spirits among us until dawn!

 PRICING